- Choose to have one or two lessons each day (each lesson lasts between 1 and 1.5 hours)

 You will be met on arrival at Lisbon airport and transferred to the equestrian centre which is located just 25km from Lisbon.
 Alternatively you may prefer to hire a car and drive yourself to the centre - we can provide driving directions.

-After settling into your room, and time permitting, you will have your first dressage lesson this afternoon (if you have selected the programme with 2 lessons a day)
+After settling into your room, and time permitting, you will have your first dressage lesson this afternoon (if you have selected the programme with 2 lessons a day).
+You must arrive before 2:00 pm to ensure there is time for your lesson.

 Day 2 2 : DRESSAGE - 1 or 2 lessonsAlcaincaYou will have pre-booked either one or two lessons today.